Give your loved ones a gift with a donation!

 What we have achieved with our local partner organizations

-Mission 21 is involved in sustainable development cooperation and humanitarian aid in 20 countries in Africa, Asia and Latin America, promoting peace, education, health, food sovereignty and income generation.
-In this way, we are helping to achieve the UN Sustainable Development Goals.
+Mission 21 is active in 15 countries in Africa, Asia and Latin America as part of international cooperation for sustainable development and with humanitarian aid for peacebuilding, education, health, food sovereignty and gender equality.
+In this way, we contribute to achieving the UN Sustainable Development Goals.